reframejs/reframe/readme.md

 You can use [a community starter](https://github.com/topics/reframe-starter) for alternative stacks or you can assemble our libraries into a custom stack yourself.
-(Our libraries can be used individually and independently of Reframe and of each other.)
+(Our libraries can be used individually and independently of each other and independently of Reframe.)

 <br/>

 ## Zero-LOC Framework

-We call a *Zero-LOC framework* a framework that is merely a collection of:
+We call a *Zero-LOC framework*, a framework that is merely a collection of:
 - **Libraries** -
-  Each library is a do-one-thing-do-it-well library: it takes care of one thing and one thing only and can be used individually and independently of other libraries.
+  Where each library is do-one-thing-do-it-well: it takes care of one thing and one thing only and can be used individually and independently of other libraries.
 - **Starters** -
   A starter assembles libraries into a well-polished scaffold (aka boilerplate) for you to quickly get started.

-A Zero-LOC framework allows you to develop as quickly as a monolithic framework (Ruby on Rails, Django, ...) but with a fundamental increase in freedom and robustness.
+A Zero-LOC framework allows you to develop as quickly as monolithic frameworks (Ruby on Rails, Django, ...) but with a fundamental increase in freedom and robustness.

 Freedom:
 - **Cherry pick libraries** -
-  Each library can be used individually and independently of other libraries.
+  Each library can be used individually and independently of each other.
 You can choose which libraries you want to use.
 - **No lock-in** -
   Reframe is only a collection of libraries and starters &mdash; there is virtually no lock-in.